 How a nutritionist developed insomnia and discovered natural methods to combat it.

-NUTRITION Insomnia hits most people at certain periods of their lives.
+Insomnia hits most people at certain periods of their lives.
 According to the National Institute of Sleeping Disorders, eight out of 10 people have suffered from insomnia at some point in time.
-You can develop insomnia like I did.
-About 10 years back, probably the busiest time of my life, I was shuttling between a 2-year-old child, studying, interning and working part time.
+You might develop insomnia like I did.
+More than 15 years back, probably the busiest time of my life, I was shuttling between a 2-year-old child, studying, interning and working part time.